jim3/go-api-explorer/README.md

 ## Go API Explorer

 #### Description
-An HTTP client that interacts with various API's via HTML forms, using the Go programming language.
-It is designed to be a simple and efficient way to explore APIs using HTML forms and retrieving responses.
+An HTTP client designed for simple and efficient API exploration.
+It interacts with various APIs through web forms and retrieves their responses.

----

 #### Types/Methods/Functions/Used
 - BaseURL = `https://pkg.go.dev`